hagemt/libalexandria/README.md

-This README file contains information regarding libalexandria, a humorously named for its inclusive breadth of FORTRAN code, bound using C/C++, all the way "through the ages" into Java, and further entensible using future interfaces, many and more of which have even yet to be imagined.
+This README file contains information regarding libalexandria, a humorously named for its inclusive breadth of FORTRAN code, bound using C/C++, all the way "through the ages" into Java, and further extensible using future interfaces, many and more of which have even yet to be imagined.

+libalexandria is a library for machine learning!
+In the coming months, we plan to implement a large variety of models.
+So stay tuned!

 Philosophy
 ----------